Check out our article with tips to write a good follow up email after the interview.

 Why is a follow-up email after the interview important?

 Interviews are often considered the most important part of the job application process.
 During these sessions, you can showcase your technical skills, wow them with your personality, and learn more about the company from your potential future coworkers.
 As you talk to recruiters, hiring managers, and team members, you can highlight why you would make a good addition to the company.

-Once the interview is over, you can breathe a sigh of relief.
-But, you’re not off the clock just yet.
-You should send a follow up email to each person who interviewed you, in each round.
+Once the interview is over, you can sigh with relief, but you’re not off the clock yet.
+You should always send a follow-up email to each person who interviewed you in each round.
 This includes the recruiter on your phone screen and everyone you meet with in later interviews.

-First follow up email to recruiter:
+First follow-up email to recruiter:

-Hi [recruiter name],
+Hi [recruiter name]

 Thank you so much for organizing the interviews today.

 It was great to chat with [names of interviewers] and learn more about what they are each doing on [teams].
 I am excited about the important work being done at [company] in the [space] and how my skills can help the teams accomplish their goals.